SorenHolstHansen/fowl/other_languages.md

 - Swift: I like the compile time check for API availbility for a given target.
 - Python: I like list comprehension.
 - Elixir/erlang: Atoms is an interesting idea.
 Sort of like it, but feels like they need it since they don't have types.
+- Consider dropping if else and go with just match like gleam.
+Keeps the lang simpler perhaps?